149203/mikezetlow/README.md

 The top 5 - 10 articles on the site have a rating in the 500s, most popular highest.
 As of last commit:

 590: Everyone hates a redesign

-570: What I learned leading my first team and winning at Startup Weekend
+580: What I learned leading my first team and winning at Startup Weekend
+570: Customization made easy in our B2B web portal
+560: Stop PowerPoint spam.
+Deliver better presentations
+550: Designing insurance industry solutions for brokers and carriers

-560: How I made $100,000 playing online poker
+540: How I made \$100,000 playing online poker
+530: Rapid redesigns with component architecture

-550: How to handle all the information life throws at you
+520: How to handle all the information life throws at you

-540: Ben Denzer and I smash through an online JavaScript test
+510: Ben Denzer and I smash through an online JavaScript test

-530: Designing software for the next generation of insurance professionals
+500: Designing software for the next generation of insurance professionals

-510: How to design colors for your app with Adobe Illustrator—plus 3 free palettes

 ### 400